 A calm, sunny climate

-Nelson vies annually with Marlborough (and some years the Bay of Plenty) for the country’s highest sunshine hours – and usually wins.
-One year the region recorded over 3,000 hours of sun, but the average is around 2,400 hours annually.
-Coastal Golden Bay gets around 200 hours less sun per year.
+Nelson vies with Marlborough (and in some years Bay of Plenty) for the honour of having the country’s highest sunshine hours – and usually wins.
+One year the region recorded over 3,000 hours of bright sunshine, but the annual average is around 2,400 hours.
+Coastal Golden Bay – less sheltered from Tasman Sea weather systems – gets around 200 hours less.

-Nelson’s climate is sometimes dubbed ‘Mediterranean’, but this is not strictly accurate, as a Mediterranean climate is characterised by wet winters and hot, dry summers.
-Nelson does not exhibit such a strong seasonal difference.
+Nelson’s climate is sometimes dubbed ‘Mediterranean’, but this is not strictly true, as a Mediterranean climate is characterised by wet winters and hot, dry summers.
+In Nelson, winters are only slightly wetter than summers.

-Nelson is one of the country’s calmest cities – just over one in four days is calm (winds of less than 1 metre/second).
-The predominant winds are northerly or north-easterly sea breezes followed by south-westerlies.
+Nelson is one of the country’s calmest cities – one in four days is calm (average winds of less than 3.6 kilometres/hour).
+The predominant winds are northerly or north-easterly sea breezes, followed by south-westerlies.
 Mountains form a horseshoe to the east, west and south, protecting the region from bad weather.
 South-westerly winds have to travel across the entire South Island before reaching the region, so they seldom bring rain.
 Only northerlies tend to bring widespread cloud cover.
 Maximum daytime temperatures are typically 20–26°C in summer and 10–15°C in winter.

 A long time dying